BBC chair concedes he was a sort of ‘introduction agency’ over loan for Boris Johnson

 Mr Sharp denied he had facilitated the loan for the then-prime minister, who later backed his appointment to lead the broadcaster.

-But he admitted he went to see Mr Johnson to discuss the job before he applied, although he insisted their relationship was "broadly professional".
+He admitted he went to see Mr Johnson to discuss the job before he applied, although he insisted their relationship was "broadly professional".

-In an at times brutal grilling by MPs on the Commons Digital, Culture, Media and Sport committee, Mr Sharp insisted that he "didn't arrange the loan".
+In an at-times brutal grilling by MPs on the Commons Digital, Culture, Media and Sport committee, Mr Sharp insisted that he "didn't arrange the loan".

 He did admit, however, that introduced his friend Sam Blyth to the cabinet secretary Simon Case after Mr Blyth suggested he could ease the prime minister’s money woes.